digipres/workbench/src/dataflows/bfi-na.md

 copy dip@workspace dip@access "Copy DIP"
 """The access copy is transferred to the storage location used to provide access to end users."""

-delete data@workspace,aip@workspace,dip@workspace "Delete Working Copies"@S
+delete data@workspace,aip@workspace,dip@workspace,aip-id@workspace "Delete Working Copies"@S
 """All the intermediary file and the original submission are now deleted."""

 status "Ingest Complete"